 This has meant a lot of moving around, but I love to visit and experience new places.
 When I was younger, I had the opportunity to live in New Hampshire, Mississippi, and Maryland.
 I got to know a lot of great people, and the scenes and experiences have shaped who I am and how I write.

 I also love to read as much as possible.
 With three children, I am constantly exposed to new and exciting children’s books.
 While I was training to become a teacher, I was blessed to work with our local youth literacy program, reading with students in elementary school.
 I try to set a list of books each year and fit in a few more around them.
-For 2019, I’m looking at:
+For the second half of 2020, I’m looking at:

 - Plato – Timaeus/Critias